How many eggs do chickens lay?

 - Heritage dual-purpose breeds (Plymouth Rock, Rhode Island Red, Australorp, Wyandotte) lay fewer eggs in year 1 but stretch the curve.
 A Plymouth Rock at year 4 often lays as much as a sex-link at year 3.

-- Total eggs over 4 years are often within 10–15% between a top sex-link and a top heritage breed — the volume difference shows up mostly in year 1.
+- Total eggs over 4 years are often within 10–15% between a top sex-link and a top heritage breed — the volume difference shows up almost entirely in year 1.

-A practical mixed-flock approach: 50% production sex-links for year 1–2 volume, 50% heritage for the long-tail laying contribution and the more durable temperaments.
-Rotate in 2–3 new pullets every 12–18 months and the flock keeps a steady output without dropping into the year-3 dip.
+The production sex-link tradeoff isn't worth it past year 2 for most backyard flocks.
+Avoid the all-sex-link flock — the year-3 cliff is steep enough that you're rotating birds twice as often as a heritage flock for roughly the same 4-year egg total.
+A 50/50 mix is the version I'd build: half production sex-links for year 1–2 volume, half heritage for the long-tail contribution and the more durable temperaments.
+Rotate in 2–3 new pullets every 12–18 months and the flock holds steady output without falling into the year-3 dip.

 The shortcut that works for most US households: